RenderKit/ospray/doc/api.md

 below).

-![Comparison of diffuse rooms with 100% reflecting white paint (left) and realistic 80% reflecting white paint (right), which leads to in higher overall contrast.
+![Comparison of diffuse rooms with 100% reflecting white paint (left) and realistic 80% reflecting white paint (right), which leads to higher overall contrast.
 Note that exposure has been adjusted to achieve similar brightness levels.][imgDiffuseRooms]